 When to Choose Free OKR Software

-Free OKR tools are perfect for early-stage startups or small teams with basic needs.
+Free OKR tools are perfect for small teams with basic needs.
 They typically include features like goal-setting, progress tracking, and basic team alignment.
+They let you implement OKRs without financial commitment, allowing you to get started on tracking your goals right away.

 When to Upgrade to Paid Software